 Foster Care Adoption in Washington

 As a private domestic adoption agency, American Adoptions is not involved with the placement of foster children for adoption in Washington.
 However, as the state has a great need for both foster parents and those hoping to adopt from foster care, it’s a cause that’s very near and dear to us.
 If you are interested in providing a child within Washington’s foster care system with a safe, loving home — whether temporarily or on a permanent basis — we’ve compiled the following information to help you.
+You can also learn more by filling out our online contact form at any time.

 Why adopt a foster child in Washington?